BigZeek/iRaceTooMuch/README.md

   python -m venv venv
   source venv/bin/activate  # On Windows use: venv\Scripts\activate
 4) Install dependencies with "pip install -r requirements.txt"
-5) Download your data from Garage61 and add the path to your Excel spreadsheet in the line "racing_data = pd.ExcelFile("your-data-file.xlsx")"
+5) Download your data from Garage61 and add your data.
+    -**Your page names will be different, and will have to be changed in addition to the initial Excel file read.**
-6) Run the application with "streamlit run iRaceApp.py"
+6) Run the application with "streamlit run iRaceApp.py" **Note: Not all track locations are available on the map.
+If a track isn't shown it likely needs to be added to the track_locations.csv file.**
+**Similarly, not all vehicle images are available to display, and an image may need to be added to the assets folder.**